 Villa’s achievement was even more outstanding, considering none of the side were seasoned internationals.
 In fact, players such as Swain, McNaught, Williams, Mortimer and Shaw would never gain any senior international caps throughout their careers.
 Remarkably Villa’s most successful team would only ever register 33 international caps between them.

-Cowans notably played 10 times for England and was only ousted by Withe as the highest caps holder in the side.
-The striker registered just one more appearance than his team-mate, and would be the only Villa player who would go to the 1982 World Cup, despite the side being reigning European champions.
+Cowans notably played ten times for England and was only ousted by Withe as the highest caps holder in the side.
+The striker registered just one more appearance than his teammate, and would be the only Villa player who would go to the 1982 World Cup, despite the side being reigning European champions.

 Villa’s greatest team

-On the left-side of midfield, Tony Morley was the flair player in the side.
-Morley was a typical old-fashioned, attacking winger, who loved to dribble at the opposition.
+On the left side of midfield, Morley was the flair player in the side; a typical old-fashioned, attacking winger, who loved to dribble at the opposition.
 He offered Withe numerous headed chances from his superb crossing ability and also delighted Villa fans by regularly cutting inside to shoot on his favoured right foot.
 His solo effort against Everton was voted goal of the season in Villa’s title-winning year.